This piece is from the Templeton Ideas archives. It was originally published in 2021.

 Watch to learn more about the surprising power of that little phrase to strengthen our most loving ties: “thank you.”

-This is the fifth video in our series of interviews produced by the independent media company Freethink.
+This was the fifth video in our series of interviews produced in 2021 by the independent media company Freethink.
 Watch the first episode here, which features Dr. Uri Maoz discussing the neuroscience of free will and its implications for human freedom.
 Then watch the second episode and explore the latest research in the science of forgiveness with Dr. Amrisha Vaish, an associate professor of psychology at the University of Virginia and leader of a project studying the development of forgiveness supported by the John Templeton Foundation.
 The third video features Dr. Liane Young, professor of psychology at Boston University, discussing the science of morality and how people can broaden our sense of right and wrong to be more fair to people outside of our tribes.
 The fourth features astrobiologist Dr. Sara Walker, who explores the fundamental question “What is life?” and offers a definition that life is “the physics of creativity.”

 Walker is the recipient of a $2.9 million grant from the John Templeton Foundation for a project, co-led by Templeton Prize laureate Paul Davies, to explore the transitions bridging chemistry and the origins of life.